-- Parents receive annual reports from school regarding children's effort, attitude and progress as well as subject specific targets. - There are opportunities throughout the year at parents' evenings to meet with the class teacher and SENDCo if requested. - For children with EHCP there will be an opportunity to review their child's pupil passport (assess, plan, do, review) termly. - During the termly review of pupil passports we encourage parents to add their thoughts and comments. - Parents are free to contact the school at any time, either by phone, or by email to have a conversation about their child's progress in school or concerns regarding SEND. - The SENDCo holds parent workshops and information sessions throughout the year, for example, the social, emotional and mental health workshop.
+- Parents receive annual reports from school regarding children's effort, attitude and progress - There are opportunities throughout the year at parents' evenings to meet with the class teacher and SENDCo if requested. - There are also SEND parents evenings for all children with a SEND Learning Plan.
+These are to set SEND-specific targets, discuss provision in place and review children's progress as part of their 'Asses, Plan, Do, Review' cycle.
+During termly reviews of SEND Learning Plans, we encourage parents to add their thoughts and comments and children too. - Parents are free to contact the school at any time, either by phone, or by email to have a conversation about their child's progress in school or concerns regarding SEND. - The Education Inclusion Family Advisor leads workshops for parents to enable them to support children with SEND who have mental health and wellbeing concerns. - The St Neots Mental Health team deliver group interventions and workshops to staff, children and parents to support with good mental health and wellbeing.